 Adiabatic cooling causes rapid gas expansion.
 So, we defined adiabatic cooling as heat reduction because of the air pressure change during volume expansion.

 Adiabatic cooling is utilized in evaporative coolers.
 An evaporative cooler is an enormous fan that draws warm air through water-soaked cushions.
 As the water in the cushions vanishes, the air is chilled and pushed out to the room.
-The temperature can be constrained by changing the wind stream of the cooler.
+The temperature can be constrained by changing the cooler’s wind stream.

 In nature, adiabatic cooling is frequently connected with rising.
-As seen with cloud developments, warm air mass grows and turns out to be less thick.
-Being less thick, it is lighter and transcends a higher-pressure air mass.
-Having arrived at zones with less thick air, it further extends, losing energy acquired and cooling as it does.
+As seen with cloud developments, warm air mass grows and becomes less thick.
+Being less dense, it is lighter and transcends a higher-pressure air mass.
+Having arrived at zones with less dense air, it further extends, losing energy acquired and cooling as it does.
 When the cooling air crosses the dew point, dampness is noticeable all around aggregates as mists.
 With enough dampness and cooling comes precipitation.
 The standards of adiabatic cooling are likewise applied to build moistness in offices.

 Adiabatic Cooling in Nature video: